Ovi-bovi cow monitoring system

 - software for cow-related data processing and in-browser visualization.

 Ovi-bovi tag fits any standard 4 cm wide collar — no need to keep any specific sensor position and orientation.
-Expected battery life of each Ovi-bovi tag is 10+ years; if necessary, a tag can be swapped from a cow to another cow anytime, with the new cow ID associated with the tag’s ID in the database.
-Cow activity data is transmitted by the tags every 15 minutes in five-minute chunks over 5+ km from the tags to the receiver (actual range is dependent on receiver antenna elevation, type of terrain and other details; in-the-field measurements are advised before installation if range is critical).
+Expected battery life of each Ovi-bovi tag is over 10 years; if necessary, a tag can be swapped from a cow to another cow anytime, with the new cow ID associated with the tag’s ID in the database.
+Cow activity data is transmitted by the tags every 20 minutes in ten-minutes chunks over 5+ km from the tags to the receiver (actual range is dependent on receiver antenna elevation, type of terrain and other details; in-the-field measurements are advised before installation if range is critical).

-When in heat, a cow shows increased activity which allows to determine estrus event automatically.
-Once the heat (or abrupt activity drop which can signal cow illness or just a lost collar) is detected by the software, farm staff is e-mailed and alerted by SMS immediately.
+When in heat, a cow shows specific activity which allows to determine estrus event automatically.
+Once the heat (or abrupt activity drop which can signal cow illness or just a lost collar) is detected by the software, farm staff is alerted by Telegram or e-mail or SMS immediately.
 Cow in heat as determined by the system appears with its activity plot preview in the Heats section of the Ovi-bovi web application.
-For example, this screenshot shows two well-developed heats for cows №93640 and №25321 detected 7 and 11 hours ago, respectively, and one just in the beginning, for cow №53671:
+For example, this screenshot shows four well-developed heats detected 18, 10, 6 and 4 hours ago:

 Ovi-bovi system is manufactured according to the registered specification BY 191640612.001-2016 and conforms to the requirements of Eurasian Customs Union technical regulations 020/2011 on electromagnetic compatibility of equipment, declaration № BY/112 11.01. ТР020 003 20945.
 Upon request our system can be integrated with other accounting and statistics programs into a unified farm management automated system.